HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 Toy Story Mania (Disney’s Hollywood Studios).

-Despite daydreams of the late ’80s and early ’90s, it didn’t take long after the opening of the Disney-MGM Studios before it became clear that the Orlando park wasn’t ever really going to take off as a moviemaking hub.
-Though the Declassified Disaster: The Backstage Studio Tour continued to whisk riders through increasingly-smaller sections of “studio” grounds, the park found itself with a whole bunch of big, cavernous, beige soundstages with nothing in them.
+Despite daydreams of the late ’80s and early ’90s, it didn’t take long after the opening of the Disney-MGM Studios before it became clear that the Orlando park wasn’t ever going to take off as a real moviemaking hub.
+Though the Declassified Disaster: The Backstage Studio Tour continued to whisk riders through increasingly-smaller sections of “studio” grounds and flimsily insisted “real” productions could be around any corner, the truth was that park found itself with a whole bunch of big, cavernous, beige soundstages with nothing happening side of them.

 In 2018, Florida’s Toy Story Mania was “retconned” into the new Toy Story Land, sealing up its east entry on Pixar Place and restructuring its queue to enter from the west side.
 Surprisingly, the ride’s “relocation” to Toy Story Land had another effect: it made it less popular thanks to the family-friendly appeal of a new ride – Slinky Dog Dash.